oracle-livelabs/oci/digital-twin/train-ad-model/train-ad-model.md

 ![UI](./images/imageUI1.png " ")

 Select *AD_testing.csv* from local filesystem or drag-and-drop the desired file.
-You can leave _Sensitivity_ BLANK for this demo
+You can leave _Sensitivity_ BLANK for this demo.
+Once the test file is uploaded, click _Detect_.

 ![UI](./images/imageUI2.png " ")

-Once the test file is uploaded, click _Detect_.

 _____________________________________

 Now you can observe the results.

-We select each column to see related anomalies

 ![UI](./images/imageUI3.png " ")